tommiahonen/ais-simulator/README.md

 out AIS messages using a REST interface to other applications.
 However instead of sending out real AIS messages that actual boats/vessels have previously sent out, the AIS server simulator instead sends out "fake" AIS messages that it reads from a local file.
-This is useful especially when testing an application that uses IAS traffic since you can use specific set of predefined IAS-messages e.g. when testing some specific marine traffic scenario.
+This is useful especially when testing an application that uses IAS traffic since you can use specific set of predefined AIS-messages e.g. when testing some specific marine traffic scenario.

 # High-level overview of simulator interacting with UVMS application